kylelin47/os-shell/README.md

 	- remove_environment(arg_node* args) to remove an env variable
 	- run_command(arg_node* args) which is the big function which will do these for every pipe:
 		- call nested_alias_replace(..) on the command
-		- if the command is built in, perfrom built-in command
+		- if the command is built in, perform built-in command
 		- search in the path for the command, return error if not found
 		- looks in the list of arguments for the IO-redirection keywords and redirect stdout, stdin, or stderr if desired
 		- calls exeve(..) on the command with the list of args